dashbase/dashbase-quickstart/README.md

 1. Get [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation.html) if you don't have it already.

 2. Edit the `filebeat.yml` Elasticsearch output section, as such:
+*Note that your license was retrieved as part of the ./bin/prepare.sh script you executed earlier

 ```
 #-------------------------- Elasticsearch output ------------------------------
 output.elasticsearch: